mikepartelow/get-baked/bread/bba-anadama.md

 ### Day 0: Soaker Day

 1. Remove butter from fridge.
 Mise en place for next morning.
-2. Mix cornmeal and 227g of water in a small bowl.
+2. Mix polenta and 227g of water in a small bowl.
 Cover.
 Let sit overnight at room temperature.

 ### Day 1: Baking Day